nponsard/ariel-os/book/src/storage.md

 Ariel OS supports persistent storage on a number of boards.
 It provides a key–value pair store based on [sequential-storage].

-This storage module is responsible for setting up the the flash storage, and provides the functions to interact with the key–value pair store in the storage.
+This storage module is responsible for setting up the flash storage, and provides the functions to interact with the key–value pair store in the storage.

 ## Use Cases